BT broadband vs Virgin Media broadband

 No-one rings up their broadband provider for a casual chat.
 So, when you do ring, you want your call answered quickly and the problem dealt with appropriately.

-If you sign up to BT’s standard broadband, you will be sent its basic Home Hub.
+If you sign up to BT’s standard broadband, you will be sent the Home Hub 4.
 This provides a standard 5GHz and 2.4GHz channels plus four ethernet ports and a USB point.
 If you want a more sparkly router, then you need to be a fibre broadband customer.

-These users will get a Smart Hub, which brandishes seven antennas to find the best frequencies for the top speeds and will also cope with faster speeds in the future.
+Fibre customers will get a Smart Hub, which brandishes seven antennas to find the best frequencies for the top speeds and will also cope with faster speeds in the future.
 The BT Smart Hub also constantly monitors your internet connection and if it spots a problem, it will quietly reboot and make a fresh connection.
 Customers signing up for BT Ultrafast will receive the Smart Hub 2.

-In contrast, Virgin doesn’t distinguish between its broadband customers.
-Everyone gets its shiny Virgin Media Hub 3.0, which comes with four ethernet cables and a 2.4GHz and 5GHz wireless channels.
+In contrast, Virgin provides its shiny Virgin Media Hub 3 to all customers.
+It comes with four ethernet cables for wired connections and 2.4GHz and 5GHz wireless channels.
 It also has five internal antennas which should help boost your speeds.
 Gig1 customers will receive the more powerful Hub 4 router.

 It’s neck and neck with BT and Virgin Media when it comes to routers.
 No-one likes to feel like their custom is not important.
-BT risks offending those using its lower speeds by giving them an inferior router to its Smart Hub.
+BT risks offending those on its standard broadband service by giving them an inferior router to its Smart Hub.
 In comparison, Virgin treats everyone the same.

-You also get parental controls and BT Cloud, which gives you a whopping 200GB free storage with Broadband and Superfast Fibre and an even bigger 1TB on Superfast Fibre 2 (previously BT Infinity 2).
+You also get parental controls and BT Cloud, which gives you a whopping 200GB free storage with Broadband and Fibre 1 and an even bigger 1TB on Fibre 2 (previously BT Infinity 2).

 BT occasionally offers juicy incentives such as free BT Sport or cashback when signing up, so it is worth keeping your eye on the latest BT deals.
 Customers will also get free access to five million BT Wi-fi hotspots around the UK.

 Both are pretty tied on this one.
 You get the usual virus protection and parental controls as well as access to public wi-fi.
-BT can go one better by offering storage and if you happen to snap up a deal offering free BT Sport on its app.
+BT can go one better by offering storage and free access to BT Sport on its app.
 BT Wi-fi is also far more widely available than Virgin's.

 Virgin wins by a mile on speed, but lags slightly behind BT when it comes to customer service; two of the most important factors when it comes to choosing a broadband provider.
 BT has decent technology and some great extras, but if you want fast and reliable broadband, Virgin may be the way to go.